 Suites come with everything you’d expect in a hotel suite: beds, a couch and chairs, televisions, a bathroom.
-You may request to have one or both beds removed (for the fee indicated in the details below).
-Fridges may be available on request.
+You can request bed removal, and/or additional chairs or tables, on the Party Suite Request form and such charges will be confirmed upon acceptance.

 How much do party suites cost?